 Traditional porch with slate floor.
 The cosy living / dining room is full of character; deep windows, oak beams, comfy sofas and open fire set in a Lakeland fireplace with solid oak flooring and oak furniture.
 Modern, solid oak kitchen with a stable door leading to the furnished rear seating area.
-Staircase to first floor with beautiful stained glass.
-A pretty bedroom, with King size bed) share the luxury, marble tiled bathroom, with shower over the jacuzzi bath .
+Staircase to first floor.
+A pretty bedroom, with King size bed and a marble tiled bathroom, with shower over bath.
 There is also ample off road parking.

 Only a few miles from Bowness Bay on the eastern shores of Lake Windermere, Burrow Cottage is perfectly placed for a convenient Lake District self-catering break with easy access to the Southern Lakes.
 The property is located by the main lake shore road, which runs the full length of Lake Windermere from Newby Bridge and Lakeside, to Bowness and north to Ambleside - a journey you might also take on a Lake Windermere Cruise.
 For shopping, dining and evenings out, Bowness is your first call.
 You'll find a wealth of fantastic Lakeland pubs (where yacht owners and boat-enthusiasts recap their days!) a range of excellent restaurants and several lively bars.
 The Royalty Cinema provides for those quieter evenings, and the Old Laundry Theatre is well worth a check.